irvin/taipei/README.md

 More information: [The 25 Top Taipei, Taiwan Things To Do: What to Do Today, This Weekend or in September](http://www.virtualtourist.com/travel/Asia/Taiwan/Taipei_Shih/Taipei-1074413/Things_To_Do-Taipei-TG-C-1.html).

-### Taxi

-You can flag down a taxi from the street.
-Starts at NT$70-90, but in some tourist sites, the price will be a little bit higher.

-### MRT and Buses

-Google Maps is your good friend.

-The public transport system runs on a reloadable contactless card called EasyCard.
-There are also one to five day unlimited pass (for MRT and Buses), called Taipei pass, and 24hr Taipei Metro Pass (only for MRT).
-It’s better to buy a EasyCard unless you will plan on making 5+ trips per day then you can buy the Taipei pass at all metro station information.
-The EasyCard is available at all metro station information counters and convenience stores.

-EasyCard credits are refundable (with some fees) so if you still have some credits left, remember to go to the MRT counter to apply for a refund.

-**No eating or drinking is allowed inside the station or on the train.**

 ## Food